-An entity–relationship model (ER model) is a systematic way of describing and defining a business process.
-An ER model is typically implemented as a database.
+An Entity–relationship model (ER model) describes the structure of a database with the help of a diagram, which is known as Entity Relationship Diagram (ER Diagram).
+An ER model is a design or blueprint of a database that can later be implemented as a database.
 The main components of E-R model are: entity set and relationship set.

 Rectangle: Represents Entity sets.

 Diamonds: Relationship Set

 Lines: They link attributes to Entity Sets and Entity sets to Relationship Set

 Double Rectangles: Weak Entity Sets

 Double Lines: Total participation of an entity in a relationship set

 As shown in the above diagram, an ER diagram has three main components:

 An entity is an object or component of data.
 An entity is represented as rectangle in an ER diagram.

 For example: In the following ER diagram we have two entities Student and College and these two entities have many to one relationship as many students study in a single college.
 We will read more about relationships later, for now focus on entities.